floss1138/dbDotCad/README.md

 The hyphens and underscore must be present and are used as part of a file/title name integrity check.

 NUMERIC SITE OR COUNTRY CODE`-`NUMERIC AREA CODE`-`NUMERIC DOC TYPE GENERAL`-`NUMERIC DOC TYPE SPECIFIC`-`ALPHA REVISION~ DENTIFIER`_`
-followed by a friendly name with spaces allowed (underscors are better) and typically the .dwg file extension
+followed by a friendly name with spaces allowed (underscores are better) and typically the .dwg file extension

 This will be checked with the regex ^[0-9]+-[0-9]+-[0-9]+-[0-9]+-[A-Z]+_.*
 The configuration file will allow 3 different regex matches to be used in cases where multiple naming conventions may exist.  ddc has to cope with a use case where existing naming had insufficient provision for the site code and different databases were used for different sites.
 If the site code is missing (i.e the title is N-N-N-A not N-N-N-N-A) the site code will be assumed to be 01 by default.

 The descriptive part of the name and the revision will not be used by the database for identification as part of a primary key.
 This is only for by humans who sometimes use white space in file names.
-It is mandatroy to link the Alphabetical revision part to the name via an underscore to the description.
+It is mandatory to link the Alphabetical revision part to the name via an underscore to the description.

 For example:
-`01-123-23-1234_C My Ace Design.dwg` or for site 02
+`01-123-23-1234_C My Ace Design.dwg` for site 01
 `02-456-78-4567-AD_new_office_fist_floor.dwg` for site 02

 Note that CAD drawings must have a unique master name.